 The weather in Bucharest has been perfect for exploring, so yesterday I enjoyed rambling through backstreets.
 Bucharest is unique, in that some of its most extraordinary attractions are almost hidden away next to deteriorating or abandoned buildings.
 The maze of narrow cobblestone lanes in Lipscani District and Old Town are known as “Bucharest’s true heart”.

-Streets are uncrowded right now, so exploring is special and not rushed.
-With endless cafés and patisseries along the way, you can stop for espresso, lingering to your heart’s content.
+Streets aren’t crowded right now, so exploring is special and unrushed.
+With endless cafés and patisseries along the way, you can stop for espresso and linger to your heart’s content.